 - Energy bites: Another variation from the energy bar recipe.
 I choose oats, nut butter and seeds in combinations that make the final recipe protein rich.
 Also eating oats helps maintain a steady stream of sugar in the blood, that’s why I like oat energy ball recipes as summer snacks for kids.
 Gives them the energy as they play.

 - Smoothies: A refreshing and calorie intense snack after a day out in the sun.
-Add nut butter and seeds like watermelon seeds, sunflower seeds, and hempseeds to add some healthy fats to the mix.
-Some of our go-to smoothie combinations are 1) blueberry, soymilk with almond butter, 2) strawberries and peanut butter smoothie, 3) mango, pineapple, spinach leaves green smoothie 4) bananas, date, barley grass juice powder and maple syrup 5) Indian summer smoothie: Mango, almond milk topped with roasted almonds.
+Add nut butter and seeds like watermelon seeds, sunflower seeds, and hemp seeds to add some healthy fats to the mix.
+Some of our go-to smoothie combinations are 1) blueberry, soymilk with almond butter, 2) strawberries and peanut butter smoothie, 3) mango, pineapple, spinach leaves green smoothie 4) bananas, date, barley grass juice powder, coconut water and maple syrup 5) Indian summer smoothie: Mango, almond milk topped with roasted almonds.
 Definitely, try no.5 this summer and watch your kids gulp it down in one go!.

 - Rawnola: Is made using nuts, seeds and using dates as a binding agent.
 Rawnola is a great energy-boosting snack on its own or you can use it as a topping for the smoothies or breakfast porridge you make.
 I serve rawnola as a snack along with fresh coconut and fruit of the day at home.
 It pairs well with bananas and mangoes.
-How to make rawnola?
-Soak 2 handfuls of cashews and almonds for 20 minutes.
+Wondering, how to make rawnola?
+Soak 2 handfuls of cashews and almonds in water for 20 minutes.
 Then to blender add a cup of oats, 2 Medjool dates, 1 tablespoon desiccated coconut, along with the nut mixture and blitz.
 Don’t blitz until its fine texture, you need it to have a coarse texture to look like granola.
 That’s it this mixture can now be eaten as is with fruit, or with smoothies and porridge.
+Store in the refrigerator.